r48n34/Dev-Browzer/README.md

 ## Start previewing

-1. Start the website you want to check, such as your usual local development server.
-2. Open Dev Browzer and create a project.
-3. Give it a name and enter your site address, for example `localhost:3000`.
+1. Start application and create a project, give it a name and enter your site address, for example `localhost:3000`.
-4. Select the phone, tablet, and desktop sizes you want from the sidebar.
-5. Browse your site.
+2. Browse your site.
 With **Sync** on, the selected previews stay on the same page.

 Dev Browzer remembers your projects, addresses, enabled viewports, and preview layout, so your next review begins where the last one ended.

 ## Built-in screen sizes